IyLias/WorldsHardestGame/README.md

-#LinuxProj
+# LinuxProj

-***TODO)
+## TODO)

--> ***add new Obstruct which directly follows Character // calculating the distance between Character and Obstruct, choose the shortest path
+- add new Obstruct which directly follows Character // calculating the distance between Character and Obstruct, choose the shortest path

   not perfectly but implemented

--> implement opening menu
+- implement opening menu

--> implement game Ending
+- implement game Ending

--> add details & Stages // add colors for all
+- add details & Stages // add colors for all

-add more Obstructs in Stage 2 and Stage 3
+- add more Obstructs in Stage 2 and Stage 3

--> when Character died, make following Obstructs goto first Pos
+- when Character died, make following Obstructs goto first Pos

-DONE)
+## DONE)

--> implement Map class and draw (solved)
+- implement Map class and draw (solved)

--> read datas of Obstructs from datafile.txt (solved)
+- read datas of Obstructs from datafile.txt (solved)

--> make GameManager have Stage class which has Map and Obstruct for corresponding stage (solved)
+- make GameManager have Stage class which has Map and Obstruct for corresponding stage (solved)

--> implemented Character only move in Map (solveD)
+- implemented Character only move in Map (solveD)

--> arrange obstructs in stage 1 systematically(solvedDD)
+- arrange obstructs in stage 1 systematically(solvedDD)

--> decorate side of game screen (around Map) // like adding options or guide or something else ( ing...)
+- decorate side of game screen (around Map) // like adding options or guide or something else ( ing...)

--> add Treasure in Map and implement checkGameCLear() (solveddd)
+- add Treasure in Map and implement checkGameCLear() (solveddd)